 Pinning a veil is very simple.
 All you need to do is put two bobby pins in the comb of your veil so it grabs some hair.
 It’s super easy to do and will not damage your hair going in or coming out.

-In my opinion, the most difficult thing to Photoshop is hair.
-Taking out the odd stray hair here or there as this is often easy, but when it comes to trying to correct large amounts of hair that is blowing in the wind, it’s nearly impossible.
-Please consider this when choosing a hairstyle and do not rely on ‘Photoshop’ to fix it after.
+Removing the odd stray hair here or there as this is often easy, but when it comes to trying to correct large amounts of hair blowing in the wind is nearly impossible so please do not rely on your wedding photographer.

 I hope you have found this advice helpful and productive.
-My goal is that you have a wonderful wedding and this simple mistake of leaving your hair down can have a dramatic effect on your ability to get great photographs, but the good news is that the solutions are very simple.
-And if you have any questions please email me at firstname.lastname@example.org and I will be more than happy to help.
+My goal is that you have a wonderful wedding here in Cancun and the Riviera Maya and I hope that this article helps you not make some simple, but tragic mistakes with your hair.
+And if you have any questions please email me at email@example.com and I will be more than happy to help.

 Enjoy and I hope I get to see you at your wedding!